phimachine/language/README.md

 ### Sort the scripts

 Run `/runclone.py`.
-It will sort the files you cloned into /trdata directory.
+It will clone and sort the files into /trdata directory.
 It knows to keep track of all languages, and make the data for each langauge relatively the same.

 It will pick up where you left off.
 Set reset=True to sort from the beginning.